-October 2000 The Company is launched as TriVest VCT plc advised by three managers, Foresight Group, GLE Development Capital and LICA Development Capital.
-April 2001 The Company's first fundraising of its "O Share Fund" is completed.
+October 2000 The Company is launched as TriVest VCT plc advised by three managers, Foresight Group, GLE Development Capital and LICA April 2001 The Company's first fundraising of its "O Share Fund" is completed.
 October 2007 The Company changes its name to The Income & Growth VCT plc.
 December 2007 The 'S' Share Fund is launched.
 March 2009 The Company becomes a VCT solely advised by Matrix Private Equity Partners.
-The Company changes its Investment Policy to focus on more mature businesses.
-March 2010 The 'O' Share Fund (launched in 2000) merges with the 'S' Share Fund (launched in 2007) to create the current class of shares.
-November 2011 The Company sells its stake in App-DNA for 32 times cost and pays a special interim capital dividend of 20p per share in the following January.
-June 2012 Matrix Private Equity Partners LLP becomes a fully independent firm owned by its partners and renames itself Mobeus Equity Partners LLP.
+The Company changes its Investment Policy to March 2010 The 'O' Share Fund (launched in 2000) merges with the 'S' Share Fund (launched in 2007) to create the current class of November 2011 The Company sells its stake in App-DNA for 32 times cost and pays a special interim capital dividend of 20p per share in the June 2012 Matrix Private Equity Partners LLP becomes a fully independent firm owned by its partners and renames itself Mobeus Equity Partners LLP.
 2010-2014 The Company participates in four linked fundraisings with other Mobeus advised VCTs.
-March 2015 The Company closes a successful fundraising with the other Mobeus advised VCTs in which $£10$ million was raised for the Company.
-March 2018 The Company closes a successful fundraising with the other Mobeus advised VCTs in which £25 million was raised for the Company.
-October 2019 The Company launches a joint fundraising with the other Mobeus advised VCTs in which it sought to raise up to £10 million, including an optional over-allotment facility.
-January 2020 The Company closes a successful fundraising with the other Mobeus advised VCTs for which £10 million was raised for the Company.
-September 2021 The Company becomes advised by Gresham House Asset Management Limited.
-March 2022 The Company closes a successful fundraising with the other Mobeus advised VCTs for which £10 million was raised for the Company.

-December 2022 The Company reaches its capacity for its fundraising with the other Mobeus advised VCTs for which £22 million (including over-
+March 2015 The Company closes a successful fundraising with the other Mobeus advised VCTs in which £10 million was raised for the March 2018 The Company closes a successful fundraising with the other Mobeus advised VCTs in which £25 million was raised for the Company October 2019 The Company launches a joint fundraising with the other Mobeus advised VCTs in which it sought to raise up to £10 million, including an optional over-allotment facility.
+January 2020 The Company closes a successful fundraising with the other Mobeus advised VCTs for which £10 million was raised for the September 2021 The Company becomes advised by Gresham House Asset Management Limited.
+March 2022 The Company closes a successful fundraising with the other Mobeus advised VCTs for which £10 million was raised for the December 2022 The Company reaches its capacity for its fundraising with the other Mobeus advised VCTs for which £22 million (including overallotment) was raised for the Company.
+July 2024 The Company merged with Mobeus Income & Growth 4 VCT plc following shareholder approval.
+September 2024 The Company launched a joint fundraising with Mobeus Income & Growth VCT plc in which it sought to raise £35 million, with an optional over-allotment facility of a further £10 million.
+October 2024 The Company closed a successful fundraising with Mobeus Income & Growth VCT plc for which £45 million, including the over-allotment facility, was raised for the Company.

-Performance Data at 30 September 2023
+Performance Data at 30 September 2024